tallowandsons/craft-critter/README.md

 ### Generator Setup

 Critter comes pre-configured with the [criticalcss.com](https://criticalcss.com) API for cloud-based critical CSS generation.
-This professional service requires no server dependencies and operates on a pay-per-use model.
+This service requires no server dependencies and operates on a pay-per-domain model.

 To get started, simply configure your API key in the plugin settings under **Critter → Settings → General → Generator**.
 You can also adjust options for viewport dimensions and other generation parameters.